Olive Garden Interview

 • If going to college or university state what you would like to be doing after you finish.
 If possible, say how your education goals both benefit your study and Olive Garden.
 For example, if you are going to cooking school you can apply what you learn at school to Olive Garden and also learn from real-world experience.

-• Have a look at other Olive Garden jobs and find a position you can see yourself doing in five years.
+• Look at other Olive Garden jobs and find a position you can do in five years.
 This will make you sound like a good long-term fit for the business.

 8. Why should Olive Garden hire you?